nathan-guiard/no-webp/README.md

 ```bash
 sudo bash install.sh
 ```
-Note: I suggest you to install the imagemagick package to be able to use `convert` or another similar package.
+Note: I suggest you to install the <a href="https://imagemagick.org/index.php">imagemagick</a> package to be able to use `convert` or another similar package.

 ## Configuration
 Configuration options are modifiable in the `/opt/no-webp/config.yml` file.